chikason/ExpanseApp/README.md

 2. Android grade plugin 3.4.1
 3. Gradle version 5.1.1

+-The project uses androidx libraries.
+-Retrofit for it internet communication

 You also need to have buld tool version 28.0.3 installed. the design targets api 23 designs
  Libraryes.